AU-Mark/PS-PasswordExpiryNotification/README.md

 *   SMTPRELAY (Custom options configured during installation)

 #### SMTPAUTH
 If you are planning to use one of the SMTPAUTH methods with a dedicated mailbox to send emails, you will need to generate an app password and use that when the script asks you to enter the password.
+Additionally you will need to disable security defaults in the client's Azure AD tenant or use a High Volume Email account.
 OAuth2 support is not provided in this script.

 #### SMTPNOAUTH
 If you are planning to use one of the SMTPNOAUTH methods you will need to ensure the client has a static IP address where the server is located and that IP address has been added to the client's SPF DNS record.
 Otherwise the emails may be flagged as SPAM.